 Trek previously spent considerable amounts purchasing prototypes from service bureaus.

-According to Zeigle, the fact that the Objet Connex could jet digital materials – meaning, mix two materials together in order to increase durometers – was a key selling point, as was the Objet Connex’s ability to combine two materials in one part.
+The Objet500 Connex’s ability to mix two materials together in order to provide nearly any desired durometer and its ability to combine two materials in one part were key selling points.
 “The Objet Connex was the only rapid prototyping machine we evaluated that would allow us to do one build with multiple materials and durometers,” says Zeigle.
-“You can’t do that with SLA or other brands of 3D printers, and it really sold us.
+“You can’t do that with SLA or other brands of 3D printers.
 The Objet Connex changed my perception of 3D printing.”

 The company selected the Objet500 Connex because of its multi-material capabilities.

 Trek now produces four times as many prototypes, resulting in better designs and faster time to market.

 Objet Connex enables breakthrough design for new Speed Concept bike.

 “The designers had several ideas for the aerodynamic cross-section design in particular, and wanted to see the impact on wind resistance,” explains Zeigle.
 “So we printed multiple parts that they could snap onto the main bike frame and test in the wind tunnel.”
 The team also accessories such as water bottles and bento boxes to make the testing conditions more realistic.
 “The fact that we were able to print multiple iterations quickly enabled the designers to experiment more and still make all their deadlines,” explains Zeigle.